daniels290813/MLOps22/README.md

 ## Metrics
 **What are the qualitative objectives?**<br>
 We will provide number of possible qualitative objectives: <br>
-* Providing a more scalable ML framework <br>
+* The data exploration ability of the client <br>
+* Understanding MLOps and MLOps frameworks <br>
-* Less biased predictor <br>
+* providing generic data manipulation pipeline <br>

 **What are the quantifiable metric?** <br>
 We will provide number of possible qualitative metrics: <br>
 * Reducing machine learning research time  <br>
 * Improvement of your baselines scores by providing generic pipelines <br>
-* Increase baseline models' MAE <br>
+* Increase baseline models’ MAE, MSE, R2 <br>
-* Quantify what improvement in the values of the metrics are useful for the customer scenario <br>
+* Quantify what improvement in the values of the metrics are useful for the customer scenario, generating plots. <br>
-* Performing generic feature-selection, data reweighting and cleaning will ensure reduced deployment time and increase model scores <br>
+* Performing generic feature-selection, data reweighing and cleaning will ensure reduced deployment time and increase model scores <br>

 **What is the baseline (current) value of the metric?**<br>
-We benchmark xgb regressor with two datasets, boston house price (2.87 MAE) and french motor (0.003 MAE) <br>
+* No knowledge about MLOps or MLops platforms
+* no data visualizations are present
+* MSE 13.233
+* RMSE 3.637
+* MAE 2.642
+* R2 0.873

 **How will we measure the metric?**<br>
-We will compare our improved baseline with market common implementations with several datasets.<br>
+We will compare our improved pipeline that holds feature-selection, outlier-detection and data reweighing abilities to the baseline modes, we will explore the generated insights on the given train datasets and measure its reliability and performance.<br>

 ## Plan
 * Phase 1 - Explenatory data analysis. deadline - 24/12